Constipation is difficulty passing stools. Constipation can have various causes. It is common in children.

 This article looks at symptoms, diagnosis, treatments, possible causes, and prevention of constipation in children and when to visit a pediatrician.

-Constipation affects almost 30% of children and adolescents worldwide.
+Constipation affects up to 30% of children and adolescents worldwide.

 Some possible symptoms associated with constipation in children may include the following: